 Pour batter into prepared pan.
 Bake cake for 12 minutes or until cake gently springs back when touched.
 After removing cake from the oven, and immediately sprinkle with powdered sugar.
 Carefully turn the cake out onto a clean towel that has been dusted with powdered sugar.
 Remove parchment paper.
 Roll cake with towel, starting with short end.
-Let cake cool completely.
+Let cake cool completely (at least 1 hour)

 When cake has cooled completely, carefully unroll cake.
 Spread softened ice cream over the inside of the cake and reroll.
-Place filled cake seam side down on a wire rack that is resting on a baking sheet and freeze until set (at least 15 minutes).
+Place filled cake seam side down on a wire rack that is resting on a baking sheet and freeze until set (4 hours).

 Remove the cake from the freezer and slowly drizzle the ganache over the cake.
 Top the cake with reserved Oreos and freeze until ready to serve.